Horizon: Approximation

 These formulas may be used when h is much smaller than the radius of the Earth (6371 km or 3959 mi), including all views from any mountaintops, airplanes, or high-altitude balloons.
 With the constants as given, both the metric and imperial formulas are precise to within 1% (see the next section for how to obtain greater precision).

 If h is significant with respect to R, as with most satellites, then the approximation is no longer valid, and the exact formula is required.

 Related measures

 Arc distance

-Another relationship involves the great-circle distance s along the arc over the curved surface of the Earth to the horizon; this is more directly comparable to the geographical distance on a map.
+Another relationship involves the great-circle distance s along the arc over the curved surface of the Earth to the horizon; this is more directly comparable to the geographical distance on maps.